rachvis/Emissions-Tracker-for-ML-Model-Training/README.md

 # Emissions-Tracker-for-ML-Model-Training

-Emissions Tracker for ML Model Training on IBM Cloud - Watson Studio
+Emissions Tracker for ML Model Training on IBM Cloud - Watson Studio using Codecarbon